HAVE BOW WILL TRAVEL【多元文化弓弦樂巡禮】中文介紹

 Crossbridge Strings:

-– erhu (Chinese fiddle) & vocal
+Lan Tung – erhu (Chinese fiddle) & vocal

 Sutrisno Hartana – rebab & suling (Indonesian fiddle & flute), vocal

-Sina Ettehad– kamanche (Iranian fiddle)
+Sina Ettehad– kamancheh (Iranian fiddle)

 Meredith Bates & Joshua Zubot – violin